 The history of the hotel, which was built in 1909, is long and includes some ominous events like a gas explosion in 1911.

-During the night tour, guests are encouraged to take as many pictures as they can — perhaps that ups the odds of capturing a photo of a spirit.
+During the night tour, guests are encouraged to take as many pictures as they can — perhaps that ups the odds of capturing a photo of some paranormal activity?
 Apparently, it works.